-When a storm comes through and rain water washes over your outdoor loading ramps, staircases, and other paved areas, it’s easy to dismiss the contaminants that may be washing away with all that rain.
+When a storm comes through, rainfall quickly flows over your outdoor loading ramps, staircases, and other paved areas.
+It’s easy to dismiss any stormwater pollutants that may be washing away with all that rain water.

 But those are just small amounts, right?

 That’s what people thought 50 years ago, too.

 In the early 1970s, the Environmental Protection Agency (EPA) set up the Clean Water Act after it began to discover just how dangerous stormwater pollutants are.
 In fact, they’re one of the leading causes of water pollution today.